 Thanks to a rich culture, complex history and the fact that it’s just so damn warm and friendly, Dublin has become one of the most popular cities to visit in Europe.
 Outside the Dublin bubble however, there are a number of hidden gems that you absolutely must experience if you’re to discover the best of Ireland.
 Between the crackling energy and relentless craic of Galway City, the cosy pubs of Kilkenny and the cultural hub of Cork, packed with great galleries, museums and restaurants, there’s a hell of a lot to discover.

-If you really want to get under the skin of this vibrant little isle that just seems to keep on giving, then the answer is in really getting to know the people that live there.
-So pour another Guinness and let the hours slip away in lively conversation and as the recipient of generous hospitality.
+If you really want to get under the skin of this vibrant little isle, then the answer is getting to know the people that live there.
+Our hand-picked Ireland day experiences and activity holidays have something for everyone to help you create an unforgettable trip.
+So pour another Guinness and join in the lively conversation.

 Ireland’s generally mild climate makes any time a good time for visiting the Emerald Isle.
 But while the southeast tends to get the best weather, you’ll need to get your timing right depending on what fun activities you have planned.

 Expect temperatures between 8 degrees in March and 15 degrees in May.

 Springtime in Spain is very enjoyable and although it feels cooler to begin with, the weather gets warmer as the season progresses.
 It’s a great time to visit and explore Ireland’s towns and cities, as well as make the most of the country’s stunning scenery and coastlines.

 Expect temperatures between 16 degrees in June and 20 degrees in August.

 Summer is Ireland’s driest season but don’t be surprised if you encounter a few showers during these months.
 Summer in Ireland is the busiest period for visitors and tourists so this is a good time to get off the beaten track and discover Ireland’s hidden gems.
 The days are long during summer so you’ll really make the most of your holiday in Ireland.